oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/files/11-create-new-apex-app.md

 In this lab, you will:

-- Create a new APEX workspace
-- Create new APEX application
+- Create new APEX application.
+- Add a dashboard page to the application.

 ### Prerequisites:

 - Complete the previous lab.

-### Task Outline

-Depending on whether you using a Live Lab tenancy, your own tenancy, or even an on-premise instance, the exact steps required to create a new APEX application will vary.
-This lab will provide the steps for an Oracle Live Lab tenancy.

-The task outline follows:

-1. Login into the Autonomous Database console as the ADMIN user.
-1. Access Database Actions
-1. Access APEX WORKSPACES in the Administration section.
-1. Create a new workspace
-1. Log into the workspace as the MOVIESTREAM user.
-1. Create a new APEX application.

 ##  Task 1 - Login to APEX

-The Database Actions tools can be accessed directly using a URL or through the Autonomous Database console.
+If you are running APEX on a platform other than Autonomous Database, login into APEX as you normally would.
+Use the database user (e.g., MOVIESTREAM) and APEX workspace (again, MOVIESTREAM) that was created early in this Live Lab.

-If you are running this lab in your tenancy and do not have access to the Autonomous Database console,  ask the administrator of the database to provide you with the URL.
+If you are running this lab in your tenancy and do not have access to the Autonomous Database console,  ask the administrator of the database to provide you with the APEX URL.

+If you are running APEX on Autonomous Database, and have access to the Autonomous Database Console follow the steps below.

 1. If you have access to the Autonomous Database console, access it now..